tskisner/desibuild/README.md

 Where "prefix" is obviously what you specified with the "-p" option to desi_setup.
 All DESI software is now ready to use.

+### Set Default Versions

+Just installing the packages and module files in the previous section does *NOT* change the default versions of any module files.
+Instead it creates a temporary ".version" file that is ready to be moved into place.
+To make your freshly installed software the default just do:

+    $>  ../desi_updatemod -p <prefix>

+and now running "module avail" should reflect the change in the default module versions.